 Teaching budding entrepreneurs about finance, marketing and business plans etc. is commonplace.
 But how many courses allow their content to be infiltrated by a fundamental issue virtually all start-ups face?
 I’m talking about the shock of deafening silence…

 Let me explain…

 As Andrew Jensen writes, starting a new business is full of emotion too.
-But instead of attending to an infant, the entrepreneur’s gaze must fix on revenue, since this is what keeps the fragile venture alive.
+But instead of attending to an infant, the entrepreneur’s gaze must fix on generating revenue, since this is what keeps the fragile venture alive.

 So with a pressing revenue goal, entrepreneurs feel naturally compelled to exit their comfort zone and get closer to the action; so they post themselves at networking events, exhibitions and conferences.
 Calls are made, emails dispatched and something called a ‘letter’ may even be written.
 Business survival creates the need to track down prospects and customers.

 But for most startups, the common response to such determined effort is a painful, deafening silence.
 And it doesn’t take long for the deafening silence to affect performance, morale and worse.

 When entrepreneurs seek meaningful responses and/or actual decisions from people, they are often ignored – not once but repeatedly.
 This situation is worse than a straight ‘no I am not interested’ because the business owner wastes further, fruitless time making no progress at all.